MIX : a Multi-task Learning Approach to Solve Open-Domain Question Answering

 \paragraph{Comparison with state-of-the-art}

 We also compare the performance of MIX to other state-of-the-art models evaluated on the squad-open benchmark (table \ref{squad-open-results}).
-Our system obtains state-of-the-art performances, beating \textit{Multi-Passage BERT} by 2.5 points and 2.7 points in exact-math and f1-score respectively for their BERT-base based system and by 0.8 point in both metrics for their BERT-large based system while our system is based on RoBERTa-base.
-These results show that our system, while being simple conceptually and using only one language model, is able to overcome the issue of comparing spans of texts across different paragraphs.
+Our system obtains state-of-the-art performances, beating \textit{Multi-Passage BERT} by 2.5 points and 2.7 points in exact-math and f1-score respectively, for their BERT-base based system and by 0.8 points in both metrics for their BERT-large based system while our system is based on RoBERTa-base.
+These results show that our system while being simple conceptually and using only one language model, can overcome the issue of comparing spans of texts across different paragraphs.